 The winning articles, chosen from a selection of 40 papers, are:

 A total of 19 articles were shortlisted in 5 different categories.
 For a full overview, see shortlists with authors and links to abstracts.

 The award showcases innovative research in the drugs field.
-Each year, the EMCDDA asks its partners to nominate papers focusing on illicit drugs or new psychoactive substances.
+For each edition, the EMCDDA asks its partners to nominate papers focusing on illicit drugs or new psychoactive substances.
 The articles will have been published in the previous year in a peer-reviewed scientific journal, with the primary author being of European nationality or based in a European country.

 Each nominated paper should be classified according to the following research fields: basic biological, neurobiological and behavioural research (including aetiological and addictive behaviour research); population based and clinical epidemiology; markets and drug cultures (including production, trafficking, crime and ethnographic studies); demand reduction interventions (including prevention, treatment, harm reduction, reintegration and clinical treatment); drug policy and supply reduction interventions.

 The scientific award was inaugurated in 2011 by the EMCDDA and its Scientific Committee to showcase innovative research in the drugs field.